 The oil and natural gas industry is highly competitive.
 We also face increasing indirect competition from alternative energy sources, including wind, solar, and electric power.
 We currently operate in the Gulf of Mexico and compete for the acquisition of oil and natural gas properties and lease sales primarily on the basis of price for such properties.
 We compete with numerous entities, including major domestic and foreign oil companies, other independent oil and natural gas companies and individual producers and operators.
 Many of these competitors are large, well-established companies that have financial and other resources substantially greater than ours and a greater ability to provide the extensive regulatory financial assurances required for offshore properties.
-Our ability to acquire additional oil and natural gas properties, finance investments and consummate transactions in a highly competitive environment.
+Our ability to acquire additional oil and natural gas properties, acquire additional leases and to discover reserves in the future will depend upon our ability to evaluate and select suitable properties, finance investments and consummate transactions in a highly competitive environment.